Plymouth Voyager: First generation (S; 1984–1990)

-For 1984, the Plymouth Voyager name returned, introduced as the Plymouth version of the Chrysler minivans, joining the all-new Dodge Caravan.
-Though the two vehicles shared a distinct model architecture, the minivans shared powertrains with the K-Cars, along with portions of the interior, including the dashboard controls and instrument cluster from the Plymouth Reliant.
+For 1984, Plymouth released its first new Voyager for the first time in 10 years, making it the counterpart of the all-new Dodge Caravan minivan.
+Though the two vehicles shared a distinct (larger) model architecture, the minivans shared design commonality with the K-Cars; along with portions of the interior, the Voyager shared its instrument cluster and some dashboard controls with the Plymouth Reliant.